Pendleton Civil Service Reform Act: Aftermath

+The law also caused major changes in campaign finance.
+Prior to the act, political parties often acquired much of their funds through taking a percentage of the fees earned by officials they appointed to federal offices.
+With such officials being prohibited by the act from contributing to political campaigns, parties were forced to look for new sources of campaign funds, such as wealthy donors.

+Congress passed the Civil Service Reform Act of 1978 as a major update to the Pendleton Act.
+The Civil Service Commission was abolished and its functions were replaced by the Office of Personnel Management, the Merit Systems Protection Board, and the Federal Labor Relations Authority.
+The 1978 law created the Senior Executive Service for top managers within the civil service system, and established the right of civil servants to unionize and arbitrate.

-In January 1981, the Carter administration settled the court case Luévano v.
+In January 1981, the Jimmy Carter administration settled the court case Luévano v.
 Campbell, which alleged the Professional and Administrative Careers Examination (PACE) was racially discriminatory as a result of the lower average scores and pass rates achieved by Black and Hispanic test takers.
 As a result of this settlement agreement, PACE, the main entry-level test for candidates seeking positions in the federal government’s executive branch, was scrapped.
 It has not been replaced by a similar general exam, although attempts at replacement exams have been made.
-The system which replaced the general PACE exam has been criticized as instituting a system of racial quotas, although changes to the settlement agreement under the Reagan administration removed explicit quotas, and these changes have "raised serious questions about the ability of the government to recruit a quality workforce while reducing adverse impact", according to Professor Carolyn Ban.
+The system which replaced the general PACE exam has been criticized as instituting a system of racial quotas, although changes to the settlement agreement under the Ronald Reagan administration removed explicit quotas, and these changes "raised serious questions about the ability of the government to recruit a quality workforce while reducing adverse impact", according to Professor Carolyn Ban.